ModECI/modelspec/examples/document.rst

 =======
 Section
 =======
-A model of a section of the document
+A model of a section of the document.
+Will contain a Paragraph or two

 Allowed parameters
 ==================